-From the Farm To My Table! was a program to create experiences with nature, food, and farming so participants can directly enjoy their deep connection to the bounty of our natural systems and interact directly with farmers responsible for some of our food.
+From the Farm To My Table! creates experiences with nature, food, and farming through a variety of activities so people embody their deep connection to the bounty of our natural systems and those responsible for it.
 In the summer of 2013, we harvested Masumoto peaches and nectarines with our colleagues and preserved them at Homeward Bound of Marin in Novato, CA.

 From peach picking to canning and jamming, we wanted to ensure our participants (and anyone else) can thoroughly enjoy delicious peaches!
 Here are some links to online recipes -- from Southern Living, Allrecipies.com, Cooking Light, Brown Eyed Baker, as well as those below from Frog Hollow Farms -- that will make your mouth water over a satisfying meal!

 1 teaspoon minced garlic

 1 cup parsley leaves

 1 red onion, cut into chunks

 ¼ cup extra veggies of your choice, cut into chunks

 Fire up the barbeque.
 Grill chicken, sausage, and vegetables.